Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Literary works now have a random chance of being created in a province of the appropriate culture (if the province's owner has knowledge of writing).
 When a literary work is created in a province, it provides a small amount of prestige to the owner of the province.
+- Fixed issue which caused Teuton grand strategy buildings to appear grayed even if already built.

 -----------------------------------------------------------------------
 - 2.1.0